 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 A time travel board game highlights the storyline, mechanics, and game elements of the sci-fi fantasy of traveling through a time-machine.
-Whether you want to find a time travel board game that takes you to witness the dinosaurs or to a space-ship that travels millions of years ahead, you are sure to find your favorite time travel board game in the list below.
+Whether you want a time travel board game that takes you to witness the world of dinosaurs or to a space-ship that travels millions of years ahead, you are sure to find your favorite time travel board game in the list of reviews below.

 Escape From 100 Million B.C.

 Each player needs to uncover the missing parts of the time-machine; he/ she does this by moving to every area on the board and flipping the tiles.
-If a player is lucky, he/ she may get a piece of equipment or a part of the time-machine, or, the player may end up facing a dinosaur (you do not want to harm them though).
-The game board is esthetically designed and divided into five different areas that the players can explore: mountains, ocean, jungle, swamp, and flatland.
+If a player is lucky, he/ she may get a piece of equipment or a part for building the time-machine in form of a card, or, the player may end up facing a dinosaur (you do not want to harm them though).
+The game board is aesthetically designed and divided into five different areas that the players can explore: mountains, ocean, jungle, swamp, and flatland.
 Since it is a cooperative game, if the volcano erupts, everyone dies and hence loses the game.

 The Escape From 100 Million B.C. may take you back in time, but time flies when you are playing the game.
-An average board game session is about 90 minutes long and every second is guaranteed fun and humor.
-Some people may find this game too much dependent on luck (for instance: when you have sixes in a row or draw the right tile at the right time) which could be off-putting to some board game geeks.
-For the rest, it guarantees to make your time enjoyable, and that’s what the purpose of a good game is.
+An average board game session is about 90 minutes long sitting at a table and every second is guaranteed fun and humor.
+For some people this game may be too much dependent on luck (for instance: when you have sixes in a row or draw the right tile at the right time) which could be off-putting to some board game geeks.
+For the rest, it guarantees to make your time enjoyable, and that’s what the purpose of the best games are.

 Who does not love a theme about solving a crime mystery and putting the culprit behind bars?
 Well, guess what, the Tragedy Looper board game does more than this.
 In this game, you cannot just stop the crime, you can prevent it from happening in the first place.
 How cool is that!